- Mode of study

 - Any overseas qualifications should be equivalent to UK qualifications which meet our entry requirements.
 If you have completed your degree outside the UK, we will require a clear copy of your degree documentation to ensure NARIC comparability.
 Please note that all applicants who are invited to interview will be required to present their original degree documentation.

-- If English is not your first language, normally applicants will have IELTS level 7.0 (with 7.0 in each subset).
+- If English is not your first language, IELTS (Academic) with an overall score of 7.0, including least 6.5 in the writing section and at least 7.0 in the reading, listening and speaking sections.
 The University may be able to accept alternative English Language qualifications from applicants from outside the European Economic Area (EEA) on a case by case basis in line with the appropriate Nursing and Midwifery Council (NMC) guidelines.

 - Please note that you will be required to have obtained the academic entry requirements before applying.